Net zero: why?

 Plants absorb CO2 as they grow, through photosynthesis.
 Therefore, all other things being equal, having more plants growing, or having plants growing faster, will remove more from the atmosphere.
 Two of the easiest and most effective approaches for negative emissions, then, are afforestation – planting more forest – and reforestation – replacing forest that has been lost or thinned.
 Technical options include BioEnergy with Carbon Capture and Storage (BECCS) (see our Negative Emissions briefing.)

 Who is moving to net zero?

 A number of countries have already set targets, or committed to do so, for reaching net zero emissions on timescales compatible with the Paris Agreement temperature goals.
-They include France, Norway, New Zealand, Costa Rica (2050), Sweden (2045) and Iceland (2040).
-The tiny Himalayan Kingdom of Bhutan is already carbon-negative – it absorbs more CO2 than it emits.
+They include the UK, France, Spain, Denmark, Portugal, New Zealand, Chile, Costa Rica (2050), Sweden (2045), Iceland (2040), Finland (2035) and Norway (2030).
+The tiny Himalayan Kingdom of Bhutan and the most forested country on earth, Suriname, are already carbon-negative – they absorb more CO2 than they emit.

 In addition, the European Union recently agreed measures that are likely to result in the bloc adopting a net zero target by 2050 at the latest.

 The principle that rich nations should lead on climate change is enshrined in the UN climate convention that dates back to 1992, and was reconfirmed in the Paris Agreement.
 Therefore, if the science says ‘global net zero by mid-century’, there is a strong moral case for developed countries adopting an earlier date.